Congo Women Arise: Memphis Conference joins with two other United Methodist conferences to support East Congo women's center

-A team of United Methodists, including laity and clergy from the Memphis Conference, plans to travel to East Congo in July to aid in the construction of the women’s center.
-Scholarships were awarded so young adults can join the team, as well.
+A team of United Methodists, including laity and clergy from the Memphis Conference, traveled to East Congo last July to aid in the construction of the women’s center.
+Scholarships were awarded so young adults could join the team, as well.

 The three U.S. United Methodist conferences are raising funds to assist with the construction of the Mama Lynn Center, as United Methodist Youth in Kindu in the Democratic Republish of the Congo contribute brick-making skills to the program.